REFRESH MATERIALIZED VIEW

 REFRESH MATERIALIZED VIEW [ CONCURRENTLY ] name [ WITH [ NO ] DATA ]

 REFRESH MATERIALIZED VIEW completely replaces the contents of a materialized view.
 The old contents are discarded.
-To execute this command you must be the owner of the materialized view.
-With the default, WITH DATA, the materialized view query is executed to provide the new data, and the materialized view is left in a scannable state.
+To run this command you must be the owner of the materialized view.
+With the default, WITH DATA, the materialized view query is run to provide the new data, and the materialized view is left in a scannable state.
 If WITH NO DATA is specified, no new data is generated and the materialized view is left in an unscannable state.
 A query returns an error if the query attempts to access the materialized view.

 - Refresh the materialized view without locking out concurrent selects on the

 materialized view.
 Without this option, a refresh that affects a lot of rows tends to